iterative/dvc.org/content/blog/2021-07-13-hyperparam-tuning.md

 When you're starting to build a new machine learning model and you're deciding on the model architecture, there are a number of issues that arise.
-You have to monitor every code change you make, note any differences in your data, and keep up with hyperparameter value updates.
+You have to monitor code changes you make, note any differences in the data you've used for training, and keep up with hyperparameter value updates.

-This means it's important for you to be able to track all of these changes so you can reproduce your experiments without wondering which changes gave you the best model.
-Having reproducibility in your training gives you the ability to go back to any point in your process to see which changes gave you the best results.
+Being able to track all of these changes is important so that you can reproduce your experiments without wondering which changes gave you the best model.
+You can go back to any point in your experimenting process to see which changes gave you the best results.

-In this tutorial, we're going to go through an example of hyperparameter tuning with reproducibility using DVC.
+In this post, we're going to go through an example of hyperparameter tuning with reproducibility using DVC.
 You can add this to any existing project you're working on or start from a fresh project.

 ## Background on Hyperparameters

 Before jumping straight into training and experiments, let's briefly go over some background on hyperparameters.
-Hyperparameters are the values that define your model.
+[Hyperparameters](/doc/command-reference/params) are the values that define your model.
 This includes things like the number of layers in a neural network or the learning rate for gradient descent.

 These parameters are different from model parameters because we can't get them from training our model.
 They are used to _create_ the model we train with.